Ford Puma Review

 By Alexi Falson on 12 Jan 2022

-image for Review - Ford Puma The world of compact crossover SUVs is growing by the minute, with Ford’s latest entrant, the Puma hoping to take the fight directly to the likes of the Hyundai Kona, Nissan Juke, Volkswagen T-Cross, Mazda CX-3 and the Kia Stonic.
+image for Ford Puma Review The world of compact crossover SUVs is growing by the minute, with Ford’s latest entrant, the Puma hoping to take the fight directly to the likes of the Hyundai Kona, Nissan Juke, Volkswagen T-Cross, Mazda CX-3 and the Kia Stonic.

 As one of the newcomers to the segment, the Ford Puma has more than a few tricks up its sleeve to impress buyers, but does it offer an enticing enough package to win over buyers?
 Let’s find out.